30 Ways to Protect Yourself From an Angry Drunk

 Impact: Frame your responses with “I” statements to avoid sounding accusatory.
 For example, “I feel uncomfortable when this happens” is less likely to provoke than “You always do this.”

-Impact: If they are demanding answers or decisions, defer these until they are sober.
+Impact: If they are demanding answers or decisions, hold off on doing this until they are sober.
 Calmly say that it’s better to discuss important matters later.

 Impact: Show that you are listening by nodding and making brief verbal acknowledgments.
 This can sometimes calm them by making them feel heard.